How to apply

-When logged in you should select 'New' to create a new application, then from the drop down menu at the bottom of the page, select '(Research All Nationalities)'.
+When logged in you should select 'New' to create a new application, then from the drop down menu at the bottom of the page, select 'Research (All Nationalities)'.
 You can then proceed to enter the requested information.
+When selecting the programme type you should select the Faculty under which your chosen project lies.
+For example, if applying for a PhD project in Robotics, you should select 'PhD in Computing and Engineering'.
 Finally, when you are ready to submit your application, you should select 'Application is Complete' on the Checklist page.

 If you are applying for a funded project, your application should be received by Research Student Administration on or before the closing date indicated in the funding advertisement.